 Hartpury's approach to academic integrity is to foster and facilitate good academic practice, providing practical guidance to students to help them develop learning skills that will enable them to represent their work correctly.
-Where assessed work is found to display poor levels of scholarship, advice and support will be offered.
+Where individuals' behaviour or assessed work is found to display poor levels of scholarship, advice and support will be offered.
+Good academic practice includes appropriate referencing practice, providing credit to others, and anchoring work within the existing knowledge base.

 Hartpury requires all students to comply with the academic regulations and to take care to follow the appropriate conventions and standards for academic practice in their subject discipline as may be defined in assessment briefs and other guidance provided by academic staff.
 Work that does not meet appropriate or acceptable standards of academic practice in this respect threatens academic integrity and standards and will be investigated as alleged academic misconduct.

-Work that is identical, or nearly identical, to another person's work (without proper acknowledgement) is highly unlikely to have occurred by chance and is likely to be judged to be the result of academic misconduct.
+Work that is identical, or nearly identical, to another person's work or source of information (without proper acknowledgement) is highly unlikely to have occurred by chance and is likely to be judged to be the result of academic misconduct.